-You can configure the function keys' mode as "Special function mode" or "Standard F1-F12 mode" by clicking System Settings -> Keyboard under TOSHIBA group in the Apps view.
+You can configure the function keys' mode as "Special function mode" or "Standard F1-F12 mode" by clicking System Settings -> Function Key under TOSHIBA group in All apps.

-"Special function mode" allows you to use special functions without pressing the FN key.
+"Special function mode" allows you to use special functions without pressing the ${\bf FN}$ key.